-Why Career and Technical Education (CTE)?
 CTE gives high school students the chance to get a head start on preparing for college and careers.
-In CTE programs, students learn how core school subjects like Math, Science and Language Arts are applied in real-life.
-CTE students can participate in hands-on training and gain real-world experience through job shadows and internships.
+In CTE programs, students learn how core school subjects like math, science, and language arts are applied in real life.
+CTE students can participate in handson training and gain real-world experience through job shadows and internships.
 Many programs offer the opportunity to earn nationally recognized certifications and/or college credit which can be used to get a job that will help pay for college or start a career straight out of high school.
-Career and Technical Education (CTE) provides instruction in the technical skills and academic knowledge needed to prepare for life after high school such as a future employment and/or a successful transition to post-secondary education.
+Career and Technical Education provides instruction in the technical skills and academic knowledge needed to prepare for life after high school such as a future employment and/or a successful transition to post-secondary education.
+FOR CAREER READINESS...

-For career readiness, all students of MVUSD are expected to either be UC approved, A-G compliant (meeting minimum eligibility requirements for university admissions) OR complete a three-or four- course based on the selected CTE Pathway.
+All students of MVUSD are expected to either be UC-approved, A-G compliant (meeting minimum eligibility requirements for university admissions) OR complete a three or four-coursed based on the CTE Pathway.
+THE YEAR ONE CLASS...

-- 1. The year one class is a foundational course that gives students a basic understanding of the field they have chosen and prepare them for the more advanced courses they will take in the future. - 2.
-The year two course is a concentrator course that focuses on specific concepts and skills that showcase the technical training requirements of the major fields of study. - 3.
-The year three- and year four classes are capstone classes that dive into the more advanced training courses that will build on the knowledge and skills gained from the previous courses.
-Students can earn their status as a 3- or 4- year CTE completer from the previous courses while earning industry-specific certification, internships, work-based learning, and other job-shadowing opportunities.

-VMHS OFFERS CTE PATHWAYS IN 9 CAREER AREAS:

-Audio Technology Computer Science Criminal Justice/Law Enforcement

-Digital Film Production Education Engineering
+is a foundational course that gives students a basic understanding of the field they have chosen and prepares them for the more advanced courses they will take in the future.
+THE YEAR TWO CLASS...

+is a concentrator course that focuses on specific concepts and skills that showcase the technical training requirements of the major field of study.
+THE YEAR THREE AND FOUR CLASSES...

+are capstone classes that dive into the more advanced training courses that will build on the knowledge and skills gained from the previous courses.
+Students can earn their status as a three or four year CTE completer from the previous courses while earning industry-specific certification, internships, work-based learning, and other job-shadowing opportunities.
+VMHS OFFERS CTE PATHWAYS IN NINE CAREER AREAS Audio Technology Digital Film Production Food, Beverage & Hospitality Computer Science Education Photography Criminal Justice/Law Enforcement Digital Film Production Sports Medicine C.L.A.S.S. ~ Character, Leadership, Attitude, Scholarship, Service
-Food, Beverage & Hospitality Photography Sports Medicine